blueWhale1202/ecommerce-webapp/README.md

 ### 2. **Convex Optimization**

 - Convex has limitations with complex relational queries.
-- I spent significant time optimizing these queries using `convex-helpers`, enabling combined filtering, searching, and sorting across related tables (e.g., variants, colors, categories).
+- I spent significant time optimizing these queries using `convex-helpers`, enabling combined filtering, full-text search, sorting, and cursor-based pagination across related tables (e.g., variants, colors, categories).
+This resulted in a smooth and scalable experience even with large datasets.

 ### 3. **SEO and Product Variants UX**